wistia/wistia-open-docs/_posts/responsive-design.md

     </div>

-The CSS rule will affect many elements inside the fluidVideo wrapper--not just video wrappers.
+The CSS rule will affect many elements inside the fluidVideo wrapper--not just a single div.
 Changing their dimensions like this will definitely cause issues.

 ### Common Problem: Your framework injects markup around object/embed tags.